how to consign

 Clothing Items

-1. Make sure hanger opens to the left (like a question mark) and secured.
-See picture below
+1. Make sure hanger opens to the left (like a question mark) See picture below

 2. Pants/Skirts must be pinned to the angled top part of the hanger